 Our ability to do business relies on developing trust with our stakeholders, including investors, governments, business partners, suppliers and communities.
 This means we must always work in an ethical and transparent way.

-Since inception, we have maintained a strong stand on ethical matters.
-This is the key in delivering value and maintaining our licence to operate.
+Since our inception, we have maintained a strong stand on ethical matters.
+We seek to demonstrate leadership throughout our business and in our relationships with others.
+The way we act, day to day, is critical in realising opportunities, obtaining funding, implementing our plans, delivering value and maintaining our licence to operate.

 Our position on ethical matters continues to grow in importance, with interest from investors, funding institutions and other stakeholders.
 Poor performance could result in negative impacts on people and communities, an inability to access opportunities and funding, and loss of reputation.